bb1/ts-challenge/README.md

-# ts-challenge
+# Funky Code-Challenge

+## Backend
 Adjust the function autoCompleteAddress inside the `src/server.ts` file so it will return an array of Address objects.

-The goal is that we get a list of unique addresses that the user can choose from.`
+The goal is to return a list of unique addresses that the user can choose from.
+**Rules:**
+* All existing test pass
+* You send a valid query to the BASE_URL and use it's response
+* No TypeScript errors or warning in the code
+* No other dependecies should be installed

+## Frontend
+Build a Front End which allows the user to enter an address.
+The address needs to be 100% valid.
+Invalid street numbers, zip, city and street combinations need to show an error.
+Implement a better way for the user to select an address instead if typing everything himself.
+You are allowed to install anything that helps you build this including Frontend Frameworks, a style Library etc (except _).
+**Rules:**
+* All E2E tests pass
+* think about a user-friendly way to create a page
+* only accept valid addresses